 - Cream the butter and vanilla extract with a stand mixer or hand mixer.

-- Slowly add the powdered sugar and flour to the butter into the butter mixture.
+- Slowly add the powdered sugar and flour into the butter and vanilla mixture.
 Mix until all is incorporated.

 - Cover the dough and refrigerate for 30 to 45 minutes.
 You need the butter to chill so the cookies don’t fall apart as you cut them.